Miami Hurricanes football: Randy Shannon era (2007–2010)

 After a search that lasted two weeks, Miami athletics director Paul Dee named defensive coordinator Randy Shannon, a starting linebacker on the 1987 national champions, as the Hurricanes' 22nd head coach on December 8, 2006.
 Shannon reportedly agreed to a four-year deal worth over $4 million.
 His hiring made him the first African American head coach in Miami football history.
-One of Shannon's first acts as head coach was to impose a strict code of conduct for the team enacted in large part due to the misbehavior, arrests and shenanigans of Miami players during Larry Coker's tenure as head coach.
+One of Shannon's first acts as head coach was to impose a strict code of conduct for the team enacted in large part due to the misbehavior and arrests of Miami players during Larry Coker's tenure as head coach.

 Shannon's first year as University of Miami's head coach in 2007 was one of the worst in the Hurricanes' modern history, with the team registering a losing 5–7 record.
 Under Shannon, the team failed to reach a bowl game for the first time in a decade.
 Notably, it was the first time in 25 years that the Hurricanes had missed a bowl game with a full complement of scholarships.

 Media draft experts considered the freshmen on the 2008 team to be one of the top recruiting classes in the nation.
 The 2008 season resulted in a 7–6 record.
-The regular season was highlighted by losses to rivals Florida and Florida State, as well as an upset victory over Virginia Tech.
+The regular season was highlighted by losses to rivals Florida, and Florida State, and an upset victory over Virginia Tech.
 The 26–3 loss to Florida was Miami's first in that series since 1985, snapping a 6-game winning streak against the Gators.
 Afterwards, the tension between the two teams was heightened when Shannon accused Florida coach Urban Meyer of trying to run up the score with an unsuccessful deep pass into the end zone in the game's final minute.
-The visiting Hurricanes were 221/2 point underdogs in the nationally televised game but only trailed 9–3 heading into the fourth quarter, leading some to wonder whether Meyer was trying to compensate for his team's unimpressive performance before kicking a field goal with :25 remaining."
+The visiting Hurricanes were 221/2 point underdogs in the nationally televised game but only trailed 9–3 heading into the fourth quarter, leading some to wonder whether Meyer was trying to compensate for his team's unimpressive performance before kicking a field goal with :25 remaining".

 Miami was knocked out of ACC Championship contention with a late-season loss to Georgia Tech in which the Hurricanes surrendered the second-most rushing yards in school history (472).
 The Hurricanes finished the 2008 season with a 24–17 loss to California in the Emerald Bowl.